-(Amended by Ordinance Nos.
-181669 and 187150, effective July 1, 2016.)
+(Amended by Ordinance No. 181669, effective January 1, 2009.)
 This Chapter applies to all New Development throughout the City of Portland.
 The amount of the Parks and Recreation SDC shall be calculated according to this section, using the rates set forth in the SDC Methodology Report.

-- A. Except as otherwise provided in this Chapter, a Parks and Recreation SDC shall be imposed upon all New Development for which an Application is filed on or after the effective date of this ordinance. - B. The Applicant shall at the time of Application provide the Administrator with the information requested on an SDC application form regarding the previous and proposed use(s) of the property, including the following:
+- A. Except as otherwise provided in this Chapter, a Parks and Recreation SDC shall be imposed upon all New Development for which an Application is filed on or after the effective date of this ordinance. - B. Except as otherwise provided in this Chapter, Manufactured Housing shall be charged at the Manufactured Housing SDC rate. - C. The Applicant shall at the time of Application provide the Administrator with the information requested on an SDC application form regarding the previous and proposed use(s) of the property, including the following: - 1.
+A description of each of the previous and proposed uses for the property for which the Permit is being sought--with sufficient detail to enable the City to calculate dwelling units and square footage for the entire property under the previous use and for the proposed use(s) of the New Development. - 2.
+For residential uses--the number of residential dwellings, including type (i.e., single family, multi-family, etc.). - 3.
+For non-residential uses--the square footage for each type of occupancy use type (i.e., office, retail, etc.). - D. Except as otherwise provided in this Chapter, the amount of the SDC due shall be calculated by determining the dwelling units and/or square footage for the previous use(s) of the property and the dwelling units and/or square footage for all of the proposed use(s); calculating the total SDC for the previous use(s) and the proposed uses(s); and subtracting the total SDC for the previous use(s) from the total SDC for the proposed use(s) to arrive at the net Park SDC due. - E. Notwithstanding any other provision, the dollar amounts of the SDC set forth in the SDC Methodology Report are based on October 2007 values and shall be adjusted on January 2009 and thereafter annually on January 1st to account for changes in the costs of acquiring and constructing parks facilities.
+The adjustment factor shall be based on: - 1. the percent change in average market value of residential and commercial land in the City, measured from October, 2007, annually, to the quarter prior to the rate change, according to the records of the Multnomah County Tax Assessor, - 2. the portion of Rate Group growth costs for land identified in the SDC-CIP,

-- 1. A description of each of the previous and proposed uses for the property for which the Permit is being sought--with sufficient detail to enable the City to calculate dwelling units and square footage for the entire property under the previous use and for the proposed use(s) of the New Development. - 2.
-For residential uses--the number of residential dwelling and the square footage of each dwelling unit. - 3.
-For non-residential uses--the square footage for each occupancy use type (i.e., office, retail, etc.). - C. Except as otherwise provided in this Chapter, the amount of the SDC due shall be calculated by determining the number of dwelling units, square footage of each dwelling unit, and square footage of non-residential development for the previous use(s) of the property and the number of dwelling units, square footage of each dwelling unit, and square footage of non-residential development for all of the proposed use(s); calculating the total SDC for the previous use(s) and the proposed uses(s); and subtracting the total SDC for the previous use(s) from the total SDC for the proposed use(s) to arrive at the net Park SDC due.
-If the previous use(s) were vacant for more than 50 percent of the 5 years prior to the date of the application, the SDC shall be the full amount of the SDC for the proposed use(s) and no reduction shall be made for previous use(s). - D. Notwithstanding any other provision, the dollar amounts of the SDC set forth in the SDC Methodology Report are based on 2013 values and shall be adjusted on July 1, 2016 and thereafter annually on July 1st to account for changes in the costs of acquiring and constructing parks facilities.
-The adjustment factor shall be based on: - 1. the percent change in average market value of residential and commercial land in the City, measured from Tax Year 2013-14, annually, to the most recent annual tax year report, according to the records of the Multnomah County Tax Assessor. - 2. the portion of Rate Group growth costs for land identified in Subsection 17.13.020 Z., - 3. the percent change in average construction costs measured from 2013, annually, to the quarter prior to the rate change, according to the Engineering News Record (ENR) Northwest (Seattle, Washington) Construction Cost Index, and - 4. the portion of Rate Group growth costs for improvement identified in Subsection 17.13.020 Z.
+- the percent change in average construction costs measured from October, 2007, annually, to the quarter prior to the rate change, according to the Engineering News Record (ENR) Northwest (Seattle, Washington) Construction Cost Index, and - 4. the portion of Rate Group growth costs for development identified in the SDC-CIP,